-The 11+ testing will be in line with the Lincolnshire Grammar Schools' Consortium, with the academy's Year 7 intake drawn from those in approximately the top 25% of the ability range of the relevant age group.
-The current PAN for admissions in Year 7 is 84 in three-forms of entry.
+The 11+ testing will be in line with the Lincolnshire Grammar Schools' Consortium, with the academy's Year 7 intake drawn from those in approximately the top 25% of the ability range of the relevant age group; the required standardised score for entry is 220.
+The current PAN for admissions in Year 7 is 84.